pv264/Interview/AWS/three.md

 After implementing the fixes, I would continue to monitor the application latency and NAT Gateway CloudWatch metrics to ensure the issue is completely resolved.

 > **Senior Signal:** Pointing out **VPC Endpoints** is a great technical answer, but emphasizing the *cost* aspect makes it a Senior answer.
 NAT Gateways charge per GB of data processed.
 By routing S3 or DynamoDB heavy traffic through a **Gateway VPC Endpoint** (which is free), you not only solve the port exhaustion and latency issues, but you also completely eliminate the NAT data processing fees for that traffic, often saving the company a massive amount of money!

+## 2. How do you restrict access to a specific object and specific user in S3?

+**Answer:**
+To restrict access to a specific object in S3 for only one specific IAM user, I create an **S3 bucket policy** that grants access only to that user’s IAM ARN for that exact object key, and explicitly denies access to everyone else.

+In the policy, I specify:
+* **Principal:** The specific IAM user's ARN.
+* **Resource:** The exact object ARN (e.g., `arn:aws:s3:::my-bucket/my-specific-file.txt`).
+* **Action:** The required permission (for example, `s3:GetObject`).

+This ensures that only that designated user can access that object, regardless of the baseline permissions other users or roles might have.

+> **Senior Signal:** To make this implementation absolutely bulletproof, mention that you would use an **Explicit Deny** statement combined with a **`NotPrincipal`** element in the bucket policy.
+Because AWS always evaluates an explicit `Deny` over any `Allow` permissions, this approach guarantees that absolutely no one else—not even an AWS Administrator with `s3:*` privileges—can access that specific object.